daneedk/com.uc.heimdall/README.md

 ## Known issues
 * The app crashes when the app page in Homeys settings is opened while the app is initializing.

+## Version 1.0.16 β
+* Support for more devices with Motion Alarm capabilities

 ## Version 1.0.15
 * Added 'Alarm State' condition flow card